 - Test drive your crutches or walker.
 See if you can borrow a pair of crutches or a walker at the doctor's office.
 Try to get comfortable using them now.

-- Get family to help.
+- Get family and friends to help.
 No one can recover from hip replacement alone.
 Work out a plan with your family.
 If you live alone, see if a friend or close relative could stay with you for a while.
 If you don't have a support system you can rely on, ask your doctor if you could stay in a rehab facility after surgery while you recover.

 - Rearrange your home.
-If you'll be recuperating at home, you need to make some changes.
+If you'll be recuperating at home, you need to make changes now.
 Consider moving your bedroom to the first floor.
 Set up a kind of "base camp" where you'll spend most of your time -- with phone, computer, remotes, and everything else you'll need in easy reach.
 Make sure your house will be easy to move around in with a walker or crutches.
 Remove possible tripping hazards, such as loose rugs.

 - Buy assistive devices.
 Gadgets -- such as reachers or long-handled shoe horns -- will come in handy after surgery.
 Setting up railings on stairways or in the bathroom could also make life after surgery easier and safer.